cfpb/design-manual/global-elements/heroes.md

 - When the page serves as a navigational tool with general information about a subject and links to lower-level pages that contain more specific information

 <h4>When other options are better</h4>
-- When introducing a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the [Text introduction]({{site.baseurl}}/global-elements/text-introduction.html)
+- When introducing a specific piece of content, like a blog, press release, or other lengthy or detailed content, use the [text introduction]({{site.baseurl}}/global-elements/text-introductions.html)

 <h2 id="behavior">Behavior<span class="cf-code-link"><a href="https://github.com/cfpb/capital-framework/blob/master/src/cf-layout/src/cf-layout.less#L618-L620">View code <span class="cf-icon cf-icon-external-link"></span></a></span></h2>